Dynamics of Two Species with Density-Dependent Interactions in a Mutualistic Context: Introduction

 \section{\textsc{Introduction}}

-In natural communities, interactions between individuals from different species are widespread, ranging from antagonistic relationships, such as competition or parasitism, to cooperative ones, such as mutualism \citep{bronstein2015a, janzen1985}.
-Mutualistic interactions include processes such as seed dispersal \citep{janzen1985}, pollination \citep{klein2007}, resource exchange \citep{vanderheijden2008}, and protection \citep{bronstein2015a}, where individuals from both species may benefit from the relationship.
+In natural communities, ecological interactions between individuals from different species are widespread and profoundly shape the dynamics of populations.
+These interactions can be either antagonistic relationships, such as competition or parasitism, or cooperative ones, such as mutualism \citep{bronstein2015a, janzen1985}, therefore leading to different demographic outcomes in the populations involved.
+Mutualistic interactions, where individuals from interacting species may benefit from the relationship, include processes such as seed dispersal \citep{janzen1985}, pollination \citep{klein2007}, resource exchange \citep{vanderheijden2008}, and protection \citep{bronstein2015a}.
 For example, mycorrhizal fungi provide plants with essential nutrients, while plants provide carbohydrates to the interacting fungi \citep{bonfante2010mechanisms}.
 Similarly, in pollination, plants produce nectar feeding some insects, which in turn transport pollen and facilitate plant reproduction \citep{sargent2008plant}.

-Mutualistic interactions can be either facultative or obligatory.
-If facultative, the dynamics of each species can benefit from each other, but each species can be maintained in the absence of the other (e.g. generalist pollination, where plants and pollinators can often find alternative partners \citep{sargent2008plant}).
-Otherwise, if mutualistic interactions are obligatory, the persistence of each species entirely depends on the mutualistic relationship and hence on the presence of the interacting species (e.g. the fig-wasp relationship, \citealt{bronstein2001}).
+Mutualistic relationships can be either facultative or obligatory, hence triggering different consequences on the co-existence and dynamics of interacting populations.
+If mutualistic interactions are obligatory, the persistence of each species entirely depends on the mutualistic relationship and hence on the presence of the interacting species (\textit{e.g.} the fig-wasp specialized relationship \citep{bronstein2001}).
+Otherwise, in facultative interactions, the dynamics of each species can benefit from each other, but each species can be maintained in the absence of the other (\textit{e.g.} generalist pollination, where plants and pollinators can often find alternative partners \citep{sargent2008plant}).
+However, the benefits brought to the individuals from the interacting species are not necessarily symmetrical nor constant.